epfl-ada/ada-2021-project-frankezi/README.md

 * Show from which part of the population the Sinophobia comes from.
   * Show categories of population (age range, education type, citizen status) that are sinophobic (through pie chart, bar chart, ...)
   * podium of top jobs that are the most sinophobic vs top jobs that are the less sinophobic
-  * Graph of evolution of numbers of sinophobic quotes through time for the top of sinophobic jobs vs top less sinophobic
+  * Graph of evolution of numbers of sinophobic quotes through time for the top of sinophobic jobs vs top less sinophobic: we found that for sinophobic and non-sinophobic, politicians are the most represented.
+We also shows evolution of sinophobia of quotes through years ony for politicans.
 * Propose a set of American personalities, where you can pich one name
   * Obtained number of sinophobic quotes
   * Obtained number of non-sinophobic quotes